DannyL98/Assignment-1/README.md

 Chunk 5: Summary of the data
 ----------------------------

-    #Dimension names of data frame
+    #1-Dimension names of data frame
     dimnames(df)

     ## [[1]]